wesinalves/deploy-automation/README.md

-# Observations about course of deploy automation with terraform, aws and docker
+# Observations about the course of deploy automation with terraform, aws and docker

 ## Chapters